 If you are thinking about renovating your existing bathroom, here are the main factors that will influence the scope of work:

 Many of the decisions when planning a renovation should be based on how long you plan on staying in your current home.
-If are thinking about selling the house within the next seven years, it’s wiser to craft a modest project with a mainstream look.
-Simple and timeless will please a wider range of tastes.
+If you are thinking about selling the house within the next seven years, it’s wiser to craft a modest project with a mainstream look.
+Timeless and straightforward will please a broader range of tastes.
 If you plan on staying more than a decade or for the rest of your life, go ahead and build the bathroom of your dreams.
 The years of enjoyment are well worth it.

 Think about the main reason you want to remodel.
-If you feel that your bathroom is dated, you can upgrade the look by replacing the tub, vanity or fixtures.
-These kind of projects are standard and usually more budget-friendly than a total overhaul.
-But if you are unhappy with the current layout or need more room, keep in mind that affecting the framing, electrical and plumbing components can rapidly increase the total cost of the project.
+If you feel that your bathroom is dated, you can upgrade the look by replacing the tub, vanity, or fixtures.
+These kinds of projects are standard and usually more budget-friendly than a total overhaul.
+But if you are unhappy with the current layout or need more room, keep in mind that affecting the framing, electrical, and plumbing components can rapidly increase the total cost of the project.

 Now that you’re committed to the idea of a new bathroom, you probably want it done tomorrow.
-But with the many layers involved in this kind of project, there needs to be a lot of planning and coordination.
+But with the many layers involved in this kind of project, you’ll need lots of planning and coordination.

-Once the project starts, be aware that you likely won’t be able to use some or any of the features of your bathroom for significant periods of time.
-You and your family will need extra patience finding other alternatives if your home has only one bathroom.
+Once the project starts, be aware that you likely won’t be able to use some or any of the features of your bathroom for significant periods.
+You and your family will need extra patience to find other alternatives if your home has only one bathroom.